Stephen, King of England: Death

 Stephen's decision to recognise Henry as his heir was, at the time, not necessarily a final solution to the civil war.
 Despite the issuing of new currency and administrative reforms, Stephen might potentially have lived for many more years, whilst Henry's position on the continent was far from secure.
 Although Stephen's son William was unprepared to challenge Henry for the throne in 1153, the situation could well have shifted in subsequent years – there were widespread rumours during 1154 that William planned to assassinate Henry, for example.
 Historian Graham White describes the treaty of Winchester as a "precarious peace", in line with the judgement of most modern historians that the situation in late 1153 was still uncertain and unpredictable.

-Certainly, many problems remained to be resolved, including re-establishing royal authority over the provinces and resolving the complex issue of which barons should control the contested lands and estates after the long civil war.
+Many problems remained to be resolved, including re-establishing royal authority over the provinces and resolving the complex issue of which barons should control the contested lands and estates after the long civil war.
 Stephen burst into activity in early 1154, travelling around the kingdom extensively.
 He began issuing royal writs for the south-west of England once again and travelled to York where he held a major court in an attempt to impress upon the northern barons that royal authority was being reasserted.
-After a busy summer in 1154, however, Stephen travelled to Dover to meet Thierry, Count of Flanders; some historians believe that the King was already ill and preparing to settle his family affairs.
+After a busy summer in 1154, Stephen travelled to Dover to meet Thierry, Count of Flanders.
+Some historians believe that the King was already ill and preparing to settle his family affairs.
 Stephen fell ill with a stomach disease and died on 25 October at the local priory, being buried at Faversham Abbey with his wife Matilda and son Eustace.

 Legacy

 Aftermath

 After Stephen's death, Henry II succeeded to the throne of England.
 Henry vigorously re-established royal authority in the aftermath of the civil war, dismantling castles and increasing revenues, although several of these trends had begun under Stephen.
 The destruction of castles under Henry was not as dramatic as once thought, and although he restored royal revenues, the economy of England remained broadly unchanged under both rulers.
 Stephen's son William was confirmed as the Earl of Surrey by Henry, and prospered under the new regime, with the occasional point of tension with Henry.

 Stephen's daughter Marie I, Countess of Boulogne, also survived her father; she had been placed in a convent by Stephen, but after his death, she left and married.
 Stephen's middle son, Baldwin, and second daughter, Matilda, had died before 1147 and were buried at Holy Trinity Priory.
-Stephen probably had three illegitimate sons, Gervase, Ralph and Americ, by his mistress Damette; Gervase became abbot of Westminster in 1138, but after his father's death he was removed by Henry in 1157 and died shortly afterwards.
+Stephen probably had three illegitimate sons, Gervase, Ralph and Americ, by his mistress Damette.
+Gervase became abbot of Westminster in 1138.
+After his father's death he was removed by Henry in 1157 and died shortly afterwards.